Timinator2000/Algorithm_X/04 - your turn/07 - literary alfabet soupe.md

 What are the requirements?
 Every excerpt must be assigned a language.
 What are the actions?
 Each candidate language translates to one action that matches that language to that excerpt.
 That is all there is to it, textbook Algorithm X.

 Identifying the candidate languages for the excerpts is quite a bit more challenging than finding an exact cover that uniquely matches the 13 languages to the 13 excerpts.
-Later in this playground, I will revisit this puzzle with a bit more information on non-Algorithm X options once you have identified candidate languages for each excerpt.
+Later in this playground, I will revisit this puzzle with a bit more information on options once you have identified candidate languages for each excerpt.
 If you want to jump ahead, click [here](literary-alfabet-soupe-revisited).